fabien-roy/glo-3112-project/README.md

 #### CloudWatch

-We use [Winston](https://github.com/winstonjs/winston) monitor all the happens in our backend.
+We use [Winston](https://github.com/winstonjs/winston) to monitor all the happens in our backend.
 The setup is fairly simple, basically, we monitor :

 - All API calls
 - All errors occuring during runtime